dropbox/amqp-coffee/README.md

         console.log "Consumer Ready"
 ```
 #### consumer Event: error
-Errors will be emitted from the consumer if we can not consumer from that queue anymore.
+Errors will be emitted from the consumer if we can not consume from that queue anymore.
 For example if you're consuming a autoDelete queue and you reconnect that queue will be gone.
 It will return the raw error message with code as the message.

 #### consumer Event: cancel
 The cancel event will be emitted from the consumer if we receive a server initiated "basic.cancel".
 For this to happen you must